FOR IMMEDIATE RELEASE

 firstname.lastname@example.org (818) 887-1499 (for media only)

-LOS ANGELES (Jan.
-8, 2019) — Writer/performer Barra Grant is back with her darkly hilarious mother-daughter story: the true, inside tale of Grant’s seismic relationship with her mother, Bess Myerson.
-Pageant Productions and Canon Theatricals present Miss America’s Ugly Daughter: Bess Myerson & Me written by Grant and performed by Grant and Monica Piper.
-Eve Brandstein directs for a Feb.
-8 opening at the Greenway Court Theatre, where performances continue through March 24.
+SANTA MONICA, Calif.
+(May 14, 2019) — Following critically acclaimed, sold out runs, first in 2018 and again earlier this year, writer/performer Barra Grant returns with her darkly hilarious mother-daughter story: the true, inside tale of Grant’s seismic relationship with her mother, Bess Myerson.
+Pageant Productions and Canon Theatricals present Miss America’s Ugly Daughter: Bess Myerson & Me written and performed by Grant and featuring Monica Piper.
+Eve Brandstein directs once again, this time for a June 21 opening at the Edgemar Center for the Arts, where performances will continue through Aug.
+4.

 Grant’s critically acclaimed play is her fascinating account of growing up a confused ugly duckling in the shadow of her spectacular mother.
 An awkward, chubby kid with frizzy hair, buck teeth and no obvious talent, Barra was beauty queen Myerson’s only child.
 The first and only Jewish Miss America, Myerson was famous — an accomplished pianist, television personality, New York City’s first Commissioner of Consumer Affairs, a close advisor to Mayor Ed Koch, and a national spokesperson against anti-Semitism — until she became infamous, falling in love with the wrong man and going down with her Mafia boyfriend in a judge-bribing scandal.